Nihakadiyam1/Nihakadiyam1/README.md

 🔥 Recent Projects

-Craftsy - Currenlty working on **Craftsy** a mobile-based marketplace that connects customers with local artisans for personalized products like saree printing and custom gifts, streamlining the entire customization process digitally.
+-> Craftsy - Currenlty working on **Craftsy** a mobile-based marketplace that connects customers with local artisans for personalized products like saree printing and custom gifts, streamlining the entire customization process digitally.

-🚌 College Bus Tracking System – ESP32-based real-time tracking with Django and Redis backend
+🚌 College Bus Tracking System – ESP32-based real-time tracking with Django and Redis backend (Currently Working)

 ✅ Liver Disease Prediction – Built using Gradient Boosting Classifier with Streamlit UI for real-time diagnosis